shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

     ![](Images/identityt.png)

-3. Under Identity,Under System assigned tab, Click on the **On** button under Status tag and clik on **Save** button to turn on the identity.
-It will take sometime to complete the process and there have some Service principal is getting created behind the process.
+3. Under Identity, Under System assigned tab, Click on the **On** button under Status tag and click on **Save** button to turn on the identity.
+It will take some time to complete the process and there have some Service principal is getting created behind the process.

       ![](Images/turinon.png)
       ![](Images/identidone.png)